ebrakke/ebrakke-site/src/pages/index.md

 Hi, I'm Erik.
 I'm a fullstack developer specializing in React, GatsbyJS, and NodeJS.
 For the past 5 years, I have been building scalable websites and web applications in the security and backup sector.

 ## How I can help you
 If you have a small business that needs a web presence, I can help build you a website to show off to your customers what your business is all about.
-The process will look something like this:
+I take the following approach with my clients:
 * Learning Phase: Learn about your business, and see how I might be able to help boost your web presence
 * Design Phase: Create mockups and iterate on those design until you are satisfied with the result
 * Build Phase: Implement those designs and add content to your site.
 You will have access to control the content of your site, while I will handle the nitty gritty technical details of design, hosting, scaling, etc..